Skip to Content

 The situation for asylum seekers is similar, but applies to individuals who are in the U.S. These individuals may apply for asylum if they meet the same criteria of eligibility as refugee seekers, which typically means that they are able to demonstrate persecution or a well-founded fear of persecution.

-An application for asylum and withholding of removal must be filed within one year of arriving in the U.S., and an immigration lawyer in North Charleston can help with this process to make sure it is executed properly.
+An application for asylum and withholding of removal must be filed within one year of arriving in the U.S., and a Charleston asylum attorney can help with this process to make sure it is handled properly.

 Common Reasons to Seek Asylum